Eli Clare

 Eli Clare (born 1963) is an American writer, activist, educator, and speaker.
 His work focuses on queer, transgender, and disability issues.
 Clare was one of the first scholars to popularize the bodymind concept.

-He has written two books of creative non-fiction, Exile and Pride: Disability, Queerness, and Liberation (1999, 2009, 2015), Brilliant Imperfection: Grappling with Cure (2017); a collection of poetry, The Marrow's Telling: Words in Motion (2007); and has been published in many periodicals and anthologies.

 Early life and education

 Clare was born in Coos Bay in 1963 and grew up in Port Orford, Oregon.
 He attended Reed College before transferring to Mills College where he received a degree in women's studies in 1985.
 Clare earned an M.F.A. degree in creative writing from Goddard College in 1993.

 Career

 Eli Clare coordinated a rape prevention program, and helped organize the first Queerness and Disability Conference in 2002.

-His work is associated with the second wave of the disability rights movement.
+His work is associated with the second wave of the disability rights movement and disability justice.

 Clare has received a number of awards for his work, including the Creating Change Award from the National Gay and Lesbian Task Force and LGBT Artist of the Year from Michigan Pride.
 In 2018, Clare received the Richard L. Schlegel Award for visionary LGBTQ leadership from American University.
 That year, his book Brilliant Imperfection won the Randy Shilts Award for Gay Nonfiction from Publishing Triangle.
 In 2019, he was awarded a Disability Futures Fellowship by the Ford Foundation and the Andrew W. Mellon Foundation.

 Clare was a visiting scholar at the University at Buffalo's Center for Diversity Innovation for the 2020–2021 academic year.
 He is also on the advisory board for the Disability Project, housed under the Transgender Law Center, the largest national trans-led organization.